-Elements describe the essential outcomes of a unit of competency.
-Elements describe actions or outcomes that are demonstrable and assessable.
+Elements describe the Pe essential outcomes of a unit de of competency.
+Elements for describe actions or outcomes or that are demonstrable and the assessable. wit

-1 Examine the features of the visual arts in Australia Performance Criteria

-Performance criteria describe the required performance needed to demonstrate achievement of the element - they identify the standard for the element.
+- 1 Examine the features of the visual arts in Australia - Performance criteria describe the required performance needed to demonstrate achievement of the element they identify the standard for the element.
 Where bold italicised text is used, further information or explanation is detailed in the required skills and knowledge and/or the range statement.
-Assessment of performance is to be consistent with the evidence guide.

-- 1.1 Select one of the visual arts - 1.2 Outline the historical background of the art - 1.3 Identify the key figures associated with the visual art - 1.4 Describe the features of one artist's work in a spoken interaction - 2.1 Identify key elements of Australian Englishes - 2.2 Describe Australian cultural icons

-- 2 Investigate concepts of Australian identity and culture - 3 Investigate a local example of Australian culture - 2.3 Describe key elements of Australian entertainment and leisure - 3.1 Select and describe the significance of an example of Australian culture - 3.2 Research and describe the key characteristics of the example - 3.3 Gather and integrate information and perspectives about the example from different sources - 3.4 Take notes of key information - 3.5 Discuss the example of Australian culture investigated - 4 Describe the features of an Australian film - s of 4.1 Identify the title, creators and key participants - 4.2 State the historical setting and location of the film - 4.3 List the key events, significant issues or themes - 4.4 Critically analyse key aspects of the film - 4.5 Outline your response to one Australian film in a spoken presentation
+Assessment of performance is to be consistent with the evidence guide. - 1.1 Select one of the visual arts - 1.2 Outline the historical background of the art - 1.3 Identify the key figures associated with the visual art - 1.4 Describe the features of one artist's work in a spoken interaction - 2 Investigate concepts of Australian identity and - 2.1 Identify key elements of Australian Englishes - 2.2 Describe Australian cultural icons culture 2.3 Describe key elements of Australian entertainment and leisure 3 Investigate a local example of Australian culture 3.1 Select and describe the significance of an example of Australian culture 3.2 Research and describe the key characteristics of the example 3.3 Gather and integrate information and perspectives about the example from different sources 3.4 Take notes of key information 3.5 Discuss the example of Australian culture investigated 4 Describe the features of 4.1 Identify the title, creators and key participants an Australian film 4.2 State the historical setting and location of the film 4.3 List the key events, significant issues or themes 4.4 Critically analyse key aspects of the film 4.5 Outline your response to one Australian film in a spoken presentation